gvwilson/thirdbit/src/fiction/iffy/index.md

 Another brief burst of staccato and another streak of lightning, but the drone danced sideways just in time so that the plasma burst from the gun at the *Bengal*'s stern only singed it.
-It turned sharply and dove toward the ship.
+It banked sharply and dove toward the ship.

 The Marine spun around and pointed der arm at the incoming drone.
 The guns on der shoulders aimed and fired.